-Associate Professor, Institute of Software Research, Engineering and Public Policy
+Associate Professor (with tenure), Engineering and Public Policy

 - Carnegie Mellon 2010-